Contact Us

 Overview

-The General Data Protection Regulation (GDPR) is one of the most wide-ranging pieces of legislation passed by the EU in recent memory.
-It was introduced to standardise data protection law across the single market and give people in a growing digital economy greater control over how their personal information is used.
+The General Data Protection Regulation (GDPR) is one of the most wide-ranging pieces of legislation passed by the European Union in recent memory.
+The GDPR was introduced to provide a set of standards to ensure better safeguarding of personal data.
+It standardises data protection law across the single market and gives people in a fast-moving digital economy greater control over how their personal information is used.

 Scope